needle-mirror/com.unity.addressables/Documentation~/MultiProject.md

 4. In source project, use [`Addressables.LoadContentCatalogAsync`](LoadContentCatalogAsync.md) to load the remote catalogs of your other various projects
 5. Proceed with game runtime as normal.
 Now that the catalogs are loaded, Addressables can load assets from any of these locations.

 It might be worth having a minimal amount of content built locally in the source project.
 Each project is unique, and has unique needs, but having a small set of content needed to run your game in the event of internet connection issues or other various problems is advisable.

-## Handle shaders
+## Handle built in resources and shaders

-Addressables builds a Unity built in shader bundle for each set of Addressables player data that gets built.
-This means that when multiple AssetBundles are loaded that were built in secondary projects, there might be multiple built in shader bundles loaded at the same time.
+Addressables builds a Unity built in resource bundle for each set of Addressables player data that gets built.
+This means that when multiple AssetBundles are loaded that were built in secondary projects, there might be multiple built in bundles loaded at the same time.

-Depending on your specific situation, you might need to use the Shader Bundle Naming Prefix on the `AddressableAssetSettings` object.
-Each built in shader bundle needs to be named different from others built in your other projects.
+Depending on your specific situation, you might need to use the Built In Bundle Naming Prefix on the `AddressableAssetSettings` object.
+Each built in bundle needs to be named different from others built in your other projects.
 If they're not named differently you'll get `The AssetBundle [bundle] can't be loaded because another AssetBundle with the same files is already loaded.` errors.